gilboonet/manual_flattener/README.md

 # manual_flattener
-OpenJSCAD script to flatten a CSG for lasercut
+http://openjscad.org script to flatten a CSG for lasercut

 Manual flattener is my first try at Github, so I hope it will be OK.